|Monthly Tech-Tip |

-G2926B (center and right) is a clear cone 6 glaze created by simply adding 10% silica to Perkins Studio clear, a glaze that had a slight tendency delay-craze on common porcelains we use.
-Amazingly it tolerated that silica addition very well and continued to fire to an ultra gloss crystal clear.
-That change eliminated the crazing issues.
-The cup on the right is a typical porcelain that fits most glazes (because it has 24% silica and near-zero porosity).
-The center one only has 17% silica and zero porosity (that is why it is crazing this glaze).
-I added 5% more silica to the glaze, it took that in stride, continuing to produce an ultra smooth glossy.
-It is on cup on the left.
-But it is still crazing just as much!
-That silica addition only reduces the calculated expansion from 6.0 to 5.9, clearly not enough for this more severe thermal expansion mismatch.
-Substituting low expansion MgO for other fluxes will compromise the gloss, so clearly the solution is to use the porcelain on the right.
+G2926B (center and right) is a clear cone 6 glaze created by simply adding 10% silica to Perkins Studio clear (a glaze that had a slight tendency delay-craze on common porcelains we use).
+Amazingly that glaze tolerated the silica addition very well, continuing to fire to an ultra gloss crystal clear.
+That change eliminated the crazing issues on most of our bodies.
+The cup on the right is one of them, that body is vitreous, near-zero-porosity, and fits most glazes.
+Why?
+Because it has 24% silica in the recipe.
+The center porcelain is also dense and vitreous, but it only has 17% silica, that is why it is crazing this glaze.
+Then I added 5% more silica to the glaze, it continued to produce an ultra smooth glossy, and applied it to the 17% body on the left.
+Why did not fix the crazing?
+That silica addition to the glaze only reduces the calculated expansion from 6.0 to 5.9, clearly not enough to fix the problem.
+So, the obvious solution seems to be use the porcelain on the right.
+Are you wondering why adding silica to a body raises its thermal expansion, and adding it to a glaze lowers it?
+Mineralogy is the reason.

 Calculated Thermal Expansion